Trump blasts Fed Chair Powell, saying his ‘termination cannot come fast enough’

 Washington (CNN) — President Donald Trump on Thursday ratcheted up his criticism against Federal Reserve Chair Jerome Powell, calling for his “termination” for not cutting interest rates quickly enough.
 His comments come one day after the central bank chief delivered a stark warning about the effect of Trump’s sweeping tariffs on the economy.

+Trump’s first comments on Powell came early in the day, in a social media post.
+But the president continued ripping into the Fed chief later Thursday, in an Oval Office meeting, piling on political pressure for Powell to lower interest rates.

-Early Thursday morning, Trump lashed out at the Fed leader in a social media post, saying the US central bank is lagging behind its European counterpart.
-The European Central Bank later Thursday morning announced it is cutting interest rates for the seventh time in the past year.
+Ahead of an expected rate decision Thursday by the European Central Bank, Trump lashed out at the Fed leader, saying the US central bank is lagging behind.
+The ECB later announced it is cutting interest rates for the seventh time in the past year.

 “Jerome Powell of the Fed, who is always TOO LATE AND WRONG, yesterday issued a report which was another, and typical, complete ‘mess!’
 Trump wrote.
 “Powell’s termination cannot come fast enough!”

-Powell on Wednesday said the Trump administration has brought “very fundamental policy changes,” including his sweeping tariffs that are “significantly larger than anticipated.”
-He said such changes are unlike anything seen in modern history, putting the Fed in uncharted waters and on a path to confront a challenge it hasn’t seen in decades; stagflation.
+His comments come after Powell on Wednesday said at an event in Chicago that the Trump administration has brought “very fundamental policy changes,” including sweeping tariffs that are “significantly larger than anticipated.”
+He said such changes are unlike anything seen in modern history, putting the Fed in uncharted waters and on a path to confront a challenge it hasn’t seen in decades.

+But Powell’s words weren’t unlike those of other Fed officials in recent weeks.
+Most have said Trump’s tariffs are likely to push up inflation and unemployment.
+Powell has carried out the Fed’s monetary policy by making decisions that are dependent on economic data in striving for the central bank’s dual mandate of maximum employment and stable prices.
+The ECB, which only focuses on price stability, also has a data-driven approach like the Fed.

+“Let me just say very squarely, I have a lot of respect for my esteemed colleague and friend Jay Powell.
+We have a steady solid relationship amongst central bankers,” ECB President Christine Lagarde said Thursday in a news conference after the central bank announced its latest policy move.
+“I think that relationship is decisive in order to have a solid financial infrastructure on which to ensure there is financial stability.”

 Trump has on several occasions threatened to remove Powell from his post, and criticism of his Fed head stretches back to 2018, when Powell took the reins of the world’s most powerful central bank.